 - The one about Cuchulain is "Feats of War."

 - The Sword, a Doom Metal band whose music is largely inspired by the works of Robert E. Howard, Arthur C. Clarke, and others.
-Their second album contains a song named after, and based on, the Conan the Barbarian story "The Frost Giants Daughter", as well as "Fire Lances of the Ancient Hyperzephyrians", a song about a primitive tribe worshipping nuclear bombs After the End.
-Their most recent album, Warp Riders, is a medieval fantasy Concept Album set on a tidally locked planet.
+Their second album contains a song named after, and based on, the Conan the Barbarian story "The Frost-Giant's Daughter", as well as "Fire Lances of the Ancient Hyperzephyrians", a song about a primitive tribe worshiping nuclear bombs After the End.
+Their third album, Warp Riders, is a medieval fantasy-mated-with-science-fiction Planetary Romance Concept Album set on a tidally locked planet.

 - The college band Klövenhoöf, a Neanderthal / Conan themed band, combined this trope with Heavy Metal Umlauts.
 They appeared on stage in bearskins, dueling with a dragon head mounted on a crane.